 Lastly, like the English and Welsh documents, Moving Forward failed to address in any meaningful way questions around the spiritual health of young people and the long-standing concern with spirituality and wholeness that characterizes the contribution of many workers within the sector.

 Scottish Executive (2007) Moving Forward.
 A strategy for improving young people’s chances through youth work.
 Edinburgh: Scottish Executive.

 YouthLink Scotland (2007) Statement on the nature and purpose of youth work, Edinburgh: YouthLink Scotland. [http://www.youthlink.co.uk/docs/Statement on the Nature and Purpose of Youth Work.pdf].

 Download Moving Forward (html or pdf) [from the Scottish Executive site].

 How to cite this piece: Smith, Mark K. (2007).
 ‘Moving Forward.
-The Scottish strategy for improving young people’s chances through youth work’. the encyclopaedia of informal education. [http://infed.org/mobi/moving-forward-a-strategy-for-improving-young-peoples-chances-through-youth-work/.
+The Scottish strategy for improving young people’s chances through youth work’.
+The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/moving-forward-a-strategy-for-improving-young-peoples-chances-through-youth-work/.
 Retrived: insert date].

 Last Updated on July 5, 2019 by infed.org